LD-ViCE: Latent Diffusion Model for Video Counterfactual Explanations: Experiments Results

 \subsection{Video Counterfactual Generation}

 The proposed \frameworkAcronym{} framework generates counterfactual videos across all datasets.
-Three variants are evaluated: (i) Raw Gradient guidance (RG), (ii) SmoothGrad-based guidance (SG), and (iii) SmoothGrad combined with denoising Artifact suppression (SGA).
+Two variants of the framework are considered for evaluation: (i) Gradient Guidance, and (ii) Gradient Guidance with Refinement of Denoising Artifacts (RA).
 Counterfactual generation in \frameworkAcronym{} is controlled by three key hyperparameters: the gradient loss scale \((\lambda_c)\), the number of denoising inference steps \((T)\), and the artifact suppression threshold \((t_{sup})\).
-Ablation studies were first conducted to select optimal values for \(\lambda_c\) and \(T\) using the SmoothGrad variant.
-Based on these selected values, the optimal threshold for artifact suppression was determined for the SGA variant.
-The raw gradient variant (RG) was evaluated using the same \(\lambda_c\) and \(T\) settings for consistency.
-A comparative analysis of three variants and ablation studies for selecting hyperparameter values is provided in the Appendix.
+Ablation studies are first conducted using the Gradient Guidance variant to determine optimal values for \(\lambda_c\) and \(T\).
+Based on these selected values, the optimal threshold \((t_{sup})\) for artifact suppression is determined for the RA variant.
+Comprehensive ablation results and parameter analyses are provided in \cref{sec:ablation_Study}.
+All experiments are repeated $5$ times, and the mean and standard deviation are reported.
+All quantitative results are reported rounded to two decimal places.